forum One More War (Mature, One-on-One, Closed)

 De Tearion chirped, waiting until everything had settled before teleporting to the edge of the rubble.
 He noticed the moaning top half of the elf that hadn’t been holding the beads, his lower half crushed beneath a massive piece of stone.
 Sounds also erupted from all over the village as people woke to investigate.

 With a sigh and a few chirps, De Tearion crouched down next to the tormented elf, appraising the tears that streaked his pleading face.
 He then morphed his hand and deftly cut the elf’s throat, watching him gasp and gurgle until he stilled.
-De Tearion sucked the blood off of his claw before morphing his hand back and standing.
+De Tearion sucked the human syrup off of his claw before morphing his hand back and standing.
 He walked toward E’si and Luna with long strides as lanterns approached from every street.

 When De Tearion reached the two, he bent down and snatched Luna, throwing him over his shoulder.
 He then moved over to E’si.